THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Like many Americans, you use your money for your expenses, which is crucial to managing your home and other needs.

 However, the issue that many face is utilizing the money they have leftover in a responsible manner.

-After all, once you spend all of your income on living costs, it can be difficult to contribute reasonable amounts of money to your savings or other investments.
+After all, once you spend all of your income on living costs, it can be challenging to contribute money to your savings goals or other investments.

 This is especially true if you find yourself living paycheck-to-paycheck.